ezhilmathik/MeluXina-Bootcamp-Feb-9-10/MeluXina.md

     ```

 ## 6. For the afternoon session (9th and 10th February)
+- ## If have missed the dry run session, please go through the steps from 1-4
 - ## 6.1 Now it is time to edit your batch script (climate.sh) before launching your Jupyter notebook, please follow the following steps:
   ```
   [u100490@login02 u100490]$ emacs(emacs -nw)/vim climate.sh